rhartert/gofzn/README.md

 ### Reading a FlatZinc Model

-The easiest way to use GoFZN is to use the `ParseModel` function to read a `fzn.Model` struct from a reader (e.g. a file descriptor).
+The easiest way to use GoFZN is to use the `fzm.ParseModel` function to read a `fzn.Model` struct from a reader (e.g. a file descriptor).

 ```go